blackfalcon/Front-End-Devloper__Book-of-Answers/css/specificity.md

 > The CSS class selector matches elements based on the contents of their class attribute.

 Given these descriptions, they are basically the same thing in practice but differentiated by their HTML attribute.
 As far as CSS is concerned, there is virtually no difference.
 If you have an ID selector or a CLASS selector, the styles will be applied the same.
-The one major difference is in regards to specificity.
+The major difference is in regards to their specificity.

-To really get to the root of this question, I feel that the real question should be, "What is CSS specificity?".

 CSS Specificity is a matrix calculation that determines in what specific order a CSS style will be applied to a DOM element.
 The lower the specificity rating, the more universally it will be applied to DOM elements and the easier it is to over-write.
 The higher the specificity, the more specifically the style will be applied to a DOM element and the harder it is to over-write.